 Dementia: When Alzheimer’s disease or dementia is diagnosed, it is often time to consider alternative care to maintain the safety and quality of life for the individual.

-Physician Prescribed: At times, an older person’s physician will determine whether or not he/she can be left at home alone or unattended due to health conditions that require constant monitoring.
+Physician Prescribed: At times, an older person’s physician may decide whether or not he/she can be left at home alone or unattended due to health conditions that require constant monitoring.

 Is it time to consider moving into assisted living?
 Perhaps the best advice is to follow your heart to know exactly when it is time for you and your loved one to make the transition.
-Change is rarely easy for anyone.
-The good news is that most older adults, once they weather the upheaval of transition, report that assisted living has offered them enhanced quality of life.
+For most people, change is difficult.
+The good news is that most older adults who have gone through the transition report that assisted living has improved their quality of life.